Nina Cutro-Kelly to become oldest U.S. Olympic judoka in history - OlympicTalk | NBC Sports

 Only three women from any nation have been older than Cutro-Kelly when competing in judo at the Olympics, the leader being Ecuador’s Carmen Chalá who was 42 in 2008.

-Cutro-Kelly is a veteran of the sport, competing internationally since 2008 and winning four medals at Pan American championships or Games in that time, but the nine-time U.S. champion will make her Olympic debut in a few weeks.
+Cutro-Kelly is a veteran of the sport, competing internationally since 2008 and winning five medals at Pan American championships or Games in that time, but the 10-time U.S. champion will make her Olympic debut in a few weeks.

 She and Nefeli Papadakis were awarded Olympic spots in judo’s reallocation process.

-Note: Correction: An earlier version of this post had incorrect numbers for Cutro-Kelly’s Pan American medals and U.S. titles.